Unity-Technologies/com.unity.mobile.logcat/com.unity.mobile.android-logcat/Documentation~/screen-capture-live-stream.md

 | Ctrl+A, Ctrl+C, Ctrl+V (Cmd on macOS)      | Select all, copy and paste on the device, using the device's own clipboard. |
 | The **◄**, **●** and **■** buttons          | Sends the Back, Home and Overview keys.
 Useful on a device that uses gesture navigation, where the mirrored image has no navigation bar to tap. |

 Other Ctrl and Cmd combinations are left to the Unity Editor, so its own shortcuts keep working while the image has focus.
+Ctrl and the wheel zoom the view instead of scrolling the device: refer to [Zoom into the image](screen-capture-window-reference.md#zoom-into-the-image).

 > [!NOTE]
 > Nothing is exchanged between the device's clipboard and your computer's.
 Ctrl+C copies on the device, and Ctrl+V pastes what was copied there.